Thompson Sampling with a Mixture Prior: SETTING

-In multi-armed bandits, a typical goal is to maximize the expected $n$-round reward, or equivalently, minimize the \emph{expected $n$-round regret} $ \mathcal{R}(n, \theta_*) = \E{}{\sum_{t = 1}^n \mu_*(A_{t, *}) - \mu_*(A_t) \mid \theta_*} $, where $\mu_*(a) = \mu_{\theta_*}(a)$ is the true mean reward of action $a$, $A_{t, *} = \max_{a \in \Aset_t} \mu_*(a)$ is the optimal action in round $t$, and the expectation is taken over both the randomness in the bandit algorithm and environment (e.g., rewards, contexts).
+where $\mu_*(a) = \mu_{\theta_*}(a)$ is the true mean reward of action $a$, $A_{t, *} = \max_{a \in \Aset_t} \mu_*(a)$ is the optimal action in round $t$, and the expectation is taken over both the randomness in the bandit algorithm and environment.
 Note that $\theta_*$ is fixed in $\mathcal{R}(n, \theta_*)$.
-In this work, we focus on average performance over \emph{multiple problems}, each corresponding to different model parameters sampled from the prior; this is so that we can capture the structure of the stochastic generative process in our analysis.
-By taking an expectation w.r.t.\ $\theta_*$, we obtain the \emph{$n$-round Bayes regret}
+In this work, we focus on an average performance over \emph{multiple problems}, each corresponding to different model parameters sampled from the prior.
+This is to capture the structure of the stochastic generative process in our analysis.
+By taking an expectation over $S_*$ and $\theta_*$, we obtain the \emph{$n$-round Bayes regret} \citep{russo_posterior_sampling} $ \Bregret(n) = \E{}{\mathcal{R}(n; \theta_*)} $.